Lacrymology/states/doc/intro.rst

 - ProFTPd
 - Git server

-States for integration between operating system: #TODO
+States for integration of various components at operating system level:

 - Diamond, a daemon that gathers statistics on thousands of metrics and sends it to Graphite server.
-- NRPE (Nagios Remote Plugin Executor), the only Nagios component in a state.
-  #TODO ???
-  It's called by Shinken server to perform checks.
+- NRPE (Nagios Remote Plugin Executor), called by Shinken server to perform checks.
-- Raven client to report error to Sentry
+- Raven client to report error to Sentry.
 - StatsD, a daemon that receives stats from some applications and periodically sends them to Graphite server.